Can you make cold brew with milk? Yes, but…

 Pros of Using Milk

 Using milk instead of water to make cold brew coffee has its advantages.
-Milk is able to extract coffee solubles, and can extract coffee oils easier than water (since, you know, oil and water don’t mix that well).
+Milk is able to extract coffee solubles, and can extract coffee oils easier than water due to it’s fat content.

-The milk’s sugar content may reduce coffee’s bitterness and results in a sweeter and creamier cold brew coffee.
+The milk’s natural sugar content reduces coffee’s bitterness and results in a sweeter and creamier drink.

 You can also experiment with different types of milk to alter the flavor of your cold brew coffee.